chevereto/installer/README.md

 ## API

-REST API is methods are fully supported by this installer so you can access all functions programmatically direcly from your application.
+You can access all functions programmatically direcly from your application.
 This API returns in JSON format.

 All API request must specify the `action` and `edition` parameters.
 Available actions are `download` and `extract`.
 Available editions are `free` and `paid`.
 The API accepts both `POST` (recommended) and `GET` requests.